-Patience and a calm unhurried approach are essential to the development of good Gong Yi Taijiquan (Tai Ji) and health benefits.
+Patience and a calm unhurried approach are essential to the development of excellent Gong Yi Taijiquan (Tai Ji) and health benefits.

 Avoid strain and anything that may be injurious to your health during your everyday activities.